Hutsuls: Religion and culture

 Ukrainian Hutsul culture bears a resemblance to neighboring cultures of western and southwestern Ukraine, particularly Lemkos and Boykos.
 These groups also share similarities with other Slavic highlander peoples, such as the Gorals in Poland and Slovakia.
 Similarities have also been noted with some Vlach cultures such as the Moravian Wallachians in the Czech Republic, as well as some cultures in Romania.
 Most Hutsuls belong to the Ukrainian Greek Catholic Church and the Ukrainian Orthodox Church.

+Way of life

 Hutsul society was traditionally based on forestry and logging, as well as cattle and sheep breeding; the Hutsuls are credited with having created the breed of horse known as the Hucul pony.
-One of the main attributes of Hutsuls' is their Shepherd's axe (bartka), a small axe with a long handle that is still used to this day for chopping wood, as a cane, for fighting and traditional ceremonies.
+One of the main attributes of Hutsuls' is their shepherd's axe (bartka), a small axe with a long handle that is still used to this day for chopping wood, as a cane, for fighting and traditional ceremonies.
 They would often be intricately decorated with traditional wood carving designs and passed on from generation to generation especially upon marriage.
-They use unique musical instruments, including the "trembita" (trâmbiţa), a type of alpenhorn, as well multiple varieties of the fife, or sopilka, that are used to create unique folk melodies and rhythms.
-Also frequently used are the duda (bagpipe), the drymba (Jew's harp), and the tsymbaly (hammered dulcimer).